frederic-perez/AmE-dictionary/data/dictionary.md

 __heft<sup>2</sup>__ _v_ (hefted) _He hefted the cube experimentally._
 __hefted up__
 __hefty__ _adj_ :two::hammer:
-__hegemony__ _n_ The predominant influence, as of a state, region, or group, over another or others. _Syn_ domination _Many great works of art were created during the hegemony of Athens in Greece._
+__hegemony__ _n_ :two: /hih-JEM-uh-nee/ Hegemony refers to influence or control over another country, group of people, etc. The predominant influence, as of a state, region, or group, over another or others. _Syn_ domination _Many great works of art were created during the hegemony of Athens in Greece._
 __hegira__ _n_
 __heifer__ _n_ :two: A young cow that has not given birth to a calf.
 __height__ _n_ :mute:[hei~~gh~~t]